 PDF | 539Kb

 Back problems are a range of conditions related to the bones, joints, connective tissue, muscles and nerves of the back.
 Back problems are a significant cause of disability and lost productivity.

-1 in 6 Australians (16%) had back problems in 2017–18.
-That’s 4.0 million people
+About 4.0 million people or 1 in 6 Australians (16%) had back problems in 2017–18

-2nd leading cause of disease burden overall in Australia 2015, accounting for 4.1% of Australia’s total disease burden
+In 2015, back pain was the 2nd leading cause of disease burden, accounting for 4.1% of Australia’s total disease burden

-Back problems describes a range of conditions related to the bones, joints, connective tissue, muscles and nerves of the back.
+'Back problems’ describes a range of conditions related to the bones, joints, connective tissue, muscles and nerves of the back.
 These conditions can affect the neck (cervical spine), upper back (thoracic spine) and lower back (lumbar spine) as well as the sacrum and tailbone (coccyx).